Battle for east Ukraine | Pictures | Reuters

 Battle for east Ukraine

-An armed pro-Russian separatist points at a bus riddled with bullet holes at a checkpoint on the outskirts of Donetsk, August 13, 2014.
-Twelve Ukrainian nationalist fighters, battling a pro-Russian insurgency in eastern Ukraine, were killed and an...more

-Trucks of a Russian convoy carrying humanitarian aid for Ukraine are parked at the military air base outside Voronezh, Russia August 13, 2014.
+Troops take part in Ukraine's Independence Day military parade in the center of Kiev August 24, 2014.
+REUTERS/Gleb Garanich

+Border guards march during Ukraine's Independence Day military parade, in the center of Kiev August 24, 2014.
+REUTERS/Gleb Garanich

+A man comforts a woman after they were both wounded by what locals say was recent shelling by Ukrainian forces in Donetsk August 23, 2014.
 REUTERS/Maxim Shemetov

+Armed pro-Russian separatists walk inside an apartment damaged by what locals say was recent shelling by Ukrainian forces in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

-A woman reacts near a damaged multi-storey block of flats following what locals say was recent shelling by Ukrainian forces in Donetsk, August 13, 2014.
-REUTERS/Sergei Karpukhin
+A man wounded by what locals say was recent shelling by Ukrainian forces looks at another wounded man as he sits in an ambulance in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

-The interior of a unit in a multi-storey block of flats is pictured damaged following what locals say was recent shelling by Ukrainian forces in Donetsk, August 13, 2014.
-REUTERS/Sergei Karpukhin
+Armed pro-Russian separatists walk in front of garages set ablaze by what locals say was recent shelling by Ukrainian forces in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

+Local residents queue to collect water brought by a truck in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

+Firefighters pull a hose as they work to extinguish a fire at a printing factory hit by what locals say, was recent shelling by Ukrainian forces in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

-The interior of a unit in a multi-storey block of flats is pictured damaged following what locals say was recent shelling by Ukrainian forces in Donetsk, August 13, 2014.
-REUTERS/Sergei Karpukhin
+A man gestures in front of his house destroyed by what locals say was recent shelling by Ukrainian forces in Donetsk August 23, 2014.
+REUTERS/Maxim Shemetov

-Men reinforce a petrol station with sacks of sand in Donetsk, August 13, 2014.
-REUTERS/Sergei Karpukhin

-A Ukrainian border guard walks at the crossing point Pletenivka near the border with Russia, in the Kharkiv region August 13, 2014.
+United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Valerie Amos gestures at a U.N. humanitarian assistance for refugees point in Slaviansk August 23, 2014.
 REUTERS/Valentyn Ogirenko

-Refugees from the Luhansk region wait to board a train terminating in Kharkiv, at a railway station near the town of Svatovo August 12, 2014.
-REUTERS/Stanislav Belousov

-Elderly people are seen in a temporary tent camp for refugees from the Luhansk region, set up near the town of Svatovo August 12, 2014.
-REUTERS/Stanislav Belousov

-A woman stands in front of her house, which she said was ruined during recent shelling in Donetsk August 12, 2014.
-REUTERS/Sergei Karpukhin

-A man searches through the debris of his house, ruined during recent shelling in Donetsk August 12, 2014.
-REUTERS/Sergei Karpukhin

 Next Slideshows